My firstborn started school in September.

 I wish I could go back and laugh with her in the darkness one more time.
 Enjoy one more all-night pyjama party with my firstborn.

 Nursing my one-year-old at bedtime.
 Down to just one feed now.
 She suckles until she falls asleep.
 It feels like forever.
+I am impatient.

 I wish I could go back and have that moment once again.
 That last feed.
 I always assumed there’d be one more.
 I can’t even remember the last time.
 The truth is I was probably on my mobile as she fed.
 Facebook, Instagram, stories, lists, news… there, but not there.
-Assuming there’d be other times.

 My young toddler is tired but will not nap.
 Hour after hour is spent trying to get her to sleep.
 I know she is tired.
 Cuddling, rocking singing.
 I have Stuff to do.
 The house is a mess.
 There is so much washing.
 She is grabbing my leg, wanting to play, wanting a cuddle.
 I need to tidy up.
 I need to do the washing.
 ‘In a minute,” I tell her.
 “In a minute.”